 We discussed some great strategies to help you navigate the challenging waters of an unhappy customer experience.

 You can use one, two, or all of these when you’re in the midst of a difficult conversation with someone who clearly isn’t happy with your product or service.
-To recap, you can arm yourself with these eight strategies:

 Just remember that an unhappy customer doesn’t have to stay unhappy.
 With the right approach and an armful of proven techniques, you really can turn their frown upside down.